sharpmind-de/ktor-env-config/README.md

 In this example the variable that sets the environment is called "ENVIRONMENT".
 If you want to use a different variable you have to change the ```env = ${?ENVIRONMENT}``` line accordingly.

-All you default configuration for the service go to the envConfig.default block.
+The default configuration for the service goes to the envConfig.default block.
 Any overrides for other environments go to blocks with the same name as the environment.

 Properties that are not specified in specific environments are using the default values.
 You just overwrite properties in specific environments if they differ from default.